 9. Designing Your Spiritual Goals

-If you identify your spiritual gifts, then you will be able to be more intentional in using them!
-How will you use your gifts during the week?
-Comment below!
+If you can identify your spiritual gifts, then you will be able to be more intentional in using them!

 You’ve got this!